carstenjlund/redux-test/README.md

 ## UsersSlice

 The usersSlice fetches 10 users from the jsonplaceholder api with a thunk and stores them in the usersstore.
-The usersSlice has an addUser method to, well, add a user!.
+The usersSlice has a createUser thunk to, well, create a user!.
 I dispathc the fetchUser thunk from the app component, to make the state available to both the Users and AddUser components.

 ## Users component